 There is a particular quality of light on Duxton Road in the early evening, when the conservation shophouses cast long shadows across the five-foot way and the neighbourhood transitions from afternoon quiet to the low hum of tables filling.
 This strip in Outram has become one of Singapore's more instructive case studies in how heritage architecture shapes a dining scene: the narrow frontages, the double-volume interiors, the street-level openness that makes even a private dining room feel connected to the neighbourhood outside.
 RPM by Dbespoke, at 16 Duxton Road, operates within that physical grammar, and the building itself frames whatever happens inside before a single dish arrives.

 Outram's dining character has split over the past decade into two distinct registers.
 The first is the hawker and heritage end, anchored by institutions like Liao Fan Hawker Chan, which holds Michelin recognition for soya sauce chicken and operates at a price point that democratises the street food tradition.
 The second register is the independent restaurant circuit along Duxton Hill and Duxton Road, where addresses like Etna Restaurant, Guccio, and Lime Restaurant occupy restored shophouses with more ambitious formats.
-RPM by Dbespoke sits in that second register, though the specifics of its cuisine type and format place it in a niche that requires direct verification with the venue.
+RPM by Dbespoke sits in that second register, with a Japanese shochu speakeasy format.

 The shophouse format, common across Singapore's conservation zones, imposes a specific kind of intimacy on any operation that inhabits it.
 Ceilings in the front section tend to be lower, the street noise filters in through louvred shutters, and the transition between exterior and interior is gradual rather than abrupt.
 For dining purposes, this creates an atmosphere that larger purpose-built restaurant spaces rarely replicate: a sense that the meal is happening inside something with a history, not inside a branded environment constructed specifically to produce a feeling.